microsoft-healthcare-madison/demo-auc-app/codelab.md

 ### EXERCISE 3
 Positive
-: See if you can discover the complete list of CDS Services at <https://fhir-org-cds-services.appspot.com> by modifying the URL (or adding something to it).
+: See if you can discover the complete list of CDS Services at <https://fhir-org-cds-services.appspot.com> by modifying the URL above (hint: try *adding* something to it).

 ### EXERCISE 4
 <dt>positive</dt>